-Western Civilization
+Western Civilization Grades 11-12

 The main objective of this class is to improve upon students' ability to critically analyze the past and determine how it relates to the present/future.
 This class spans from the development of the monotheistic religions through the Cold War.
 Course work focuses on writing, critical thinking and analysis through the use of technology.

-Some sections will be co-taught (CT) by resource teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.